microsoft/onnxruntime/docs/Minimal_Build__Advanced_Usage_with_NNAPI.md

 ### Considerations when creating an NNAPI-aware ORT format model

-The ONNX model intended for using with NNAPI should be optimized when creating the ORT formatted model. *Step 1* and *Step 2* optimizations should be used.
+The ONNX model intended for using with NNAPI should be optimized when creating the ORT formatted model. *Step 1* and *Step 2* optimizations should be used. *Step 3* optimizations may be considerd based on the performance impacts as the benefits are model dependent.

 *Step 2* optimizations would replace group of nodes with a function when possible.
 This will contribute towards improving the performance by reducing data flow between CPU and NNAPI.